rob10campbell/PRoPS-colloids_setup/00-Hardware.md

 <br>
 ## GPU

 Our implementation of HOOMD-blue is currently CPU only (without parallelization) so you will not need a high performance GPU unless you intend to redevelop the code.
-HOOMD-blue has built-in GPU options, but we found them difficult to set up in the past and chose not to use them at this time.
+HOOMD-blue has existing GPU options, but we found them difficult to set up in the past and chose not to use them at this time.
 <br>
 <br>
 ## Processor

 Any reasonably current processor should be good enough for this work.
 Our group members currently use the 2018 Intel i7, 2020 Intel i7, and 2020 Intel i5 without issue.

 Most Mac computers will soon switch over from Intel to Apple silicon (starting with the M1 chip).
-Current information about Apple Silicon sugggests it will give significant performance advantages on Mac0S over Intel, and we expect Apple silicon to be a great choice in the future.
+We expect Apple silicon to be a great choice in the future.
 For 2021, pandemic-related chip-shortages have made it easier to get a hold of Intel Macs, so that is what we recommend this year.
 <br>
 <br>
 ## Current Hardware Used by Group Members (Fall 2021)